 In 1981, Clearwater Forest came under the ownership of Presbyterian Clearwater Forest, Inc., a corporation owned by five governing bodies of the Presbyterian Church (USA), including the Presbyteries of the Twin cities Area, Minnesota Valleys, Northern Waters, Northern Plains, and also the Synod of Lakes and Prairies.
 This corporate partnership still owns and shepherds Clearwater Forest today.

-Since 1954, Clearwater Forest has served as a retreat center and summer camp and many thousands of people have had joyful and important experiences as a result.
+Since 1954, Clearwater Forest has served as a summer camp and retreat center, and many thousands of people have had joyful and impactful experiences here.
 While the programs, services, and facilities have evolved greatly over the years, the basic usage is still the same.
 Clearwater Forest offers 40-50 different programs for children, youth, families and adults.
 Young people from over 100 different Presbyterian Churches attend camps every summer.
-Nearly 4000 people participate in some Clearwater Forest program each year.
+Nearly 4,000 people participate in Clearwater Forest programming each year.

-In 1995 Clearwater Forest simultaneously constructed a new retreat lodge for adult use and a new summer youth camp.
-The new lodge, called Leaning Tree Lodge, provides resort/motel type accommodations for groups or individuals, year-round, for up to 32 guests.
-The new summer camp provides an outstanding setting for Christian camping programs.
+In 1995, Clearwater Forest simultaneously constructed a new retreat lodge for adult use and a new summer youth camp.
+The new lodge, called Leaning Tree Lodge, provides year round accommodations for groups up to 32 guests.
+The new summer camp provides an outstanding setting for Christian programing.